Did you know that mortgage insurance can allow you to purchase a property with a down payment of only 5%? Here's how to do it.

 You can’t just look at the insurance premiums you’ll pay; you need to think long term.
 Borrowing conditions and interest rates!
 Essentially, thanks to mortgage insurance, the risks to lending establishments are reduced.
 As a result, financial institutions are able to offer better borrowing conditions and more advantageous interest rates.
 Without this obligation, they would have no choice but to calculate and include the cost of the risk of lending to a buyer without a down payment of 20%, which would result in higher rates… And possibly to you needing to push back the project of buying your dream house.

 In Canada, the main supplier of mortgage insurance is the Canada Mortgage and Housing Corporation (CMHC), a parapublic entity.
-However, this type of insurance is also offered by private lenders, like Genworth Canada and the Canada Guaranty Mortgage Insurance Company.
+However, this type of insurance is also offered by private lenders, like SagenTM (formerly known as Genworth) and the Canada Guaranty Mortgage Insurance Company.

 It’s not uncommon for a first-time buyer to decide to buy another property after a few years.
 Your family might be growing, or maybe your office moved or you’re itching to get into the real estate market… Whatever the reason, it’s highly likely that a new mortgage will be in order.
 But what should a buyer do if they already have mortgage insurance on their current home?